DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

        - ✏️Threat agents or threat actors: Entities that intentionally exploit vulnerabilities.
        - ✏️Threat events: Accidental occurrences and intentional exploitations of vulnerabilities.
        - ✏️Threat vector: The path or means by which an attack or attacker can gain access to a target in order to cause harm.
   - **❄️Vulnerability** (a weakness that can be exploited by a threat).
-It is the weakness in an asset, or the absence or the weakness of a safeguard or countermeasure. 📝The Common Vulnerability Scoring System (CVSS) is a standardized approach to rating the severity of vulnerabilities
+It is the weakness in an asset, or the absence or the weakness of a safeguard or countermeasure.
+Vulnerabilities and risks are evaluated based on their threats against one or more of the CIA Triad principles. 📝The Common Vulnerability Scoring System (CVSS) is a standardized approach to rating the severity of vulnerabilities
   - **❄️Impact** (the potential harm caused by a threat exploiting a vulnerability)
   - **Risk analysis** identifies risks, quantifies the impact of threats, and aids in budgeting for security.
 It helps integrate the needs and objectives of the security policy with the organization's business goals and intentions.
 The risk analysis/risk assessment is a "point in time" metric, meaning Security is always changing thus continuous improvement is required.
        - Risk analysis includes analyzing an environment for risks